kushaanj/Card-Mania/README.md

 # Card-Mania

-Uploaded the .zip file containing all the Card Mania Java project that can be accessed through NetBeans.
+Uploaded the .zip file containing all of the Card Mania Java project that can be accessed through NetBeans.